Sydney-Informatics-Hub/hello-nextflow/docs/session1/04_params.md

 !!!question "Exercise"

-    Execute `hello-world.nf` with the `--outdir` parameters flag and a file name of your choice.
-View the output folder in your working directory.
+    Execute `hello-world.nf` with the `--outdir` parameters flag and a file name of our choice.
+View the output folder in the working directory.

     ???Solution